gpe-mw-training/planner-labs/README.md

 * Teacher conflict: A teacher must not have 2 lectures in the same period.
 * Curriculum conflict: A curriculum must not have 2 lectures in the same period.
 * Room occupancy: 2 lectures must not be in the same room in the same period.
-* Unavailable period (specified per dataset): A specific lecture must not be assigned to a specific period.
+* Unavailable period (specified per data set): A specific lecture must not be assigned to a specific period.

 Soft constraints:
 * Room capacity: A room’s capacity should not be less than the number of students in its lecture.